-1. Dice the shoulder into cubes 1-inch by 1-inch and transfer to a large bowl.
+- Dice the shoulder into 1-inch-by-1-inch cubes and transfer to a large bowl.
 Place in the refrigerator while we work on our spices.

-5. On low heat, heat the lard in stovetop pot and melt it until the lard is completely translucent and barely starts to bubble.
+- Over low, heat the lard in a stovetop pot and melt it until the lard is completely translucent and barely starts to bubble.
 This should take no more than five minutes.

-6. By day three the meat should be nice and marinated; it should have a great smell of clean spice and garlic the meat should have a slight pink color to it.
-Preheat the oven to 300° Fahrenheit (150° Celcius).
+- By day three the meat should be nice and marinated; it should have a great smell of clean spice and garlic the meat should have a slight pink color to it.
+Heat the oven to 300°F (150°C).

-9. Place the pork on to a cutting board and chop roughly.
-You are looking for a uneven mass I like them to have a uneven look to them with some large chunks as well as some finer chopped pieces as well.
+- Place the pork on to a cutting board and chop roughly.
+You are looking for an uneven mass I like them to have an uneven look to them with some large chunks as well as some finer chopped pieces as well.
 Transfer to a bowl.

-10. Separate the fat from the cooking liquid.
+- Separate the fat from the cooking liquid.
 Do this in the same way that one would take the fat off of the stock.
-Using a ladle remove the fat out of the pan being very careful not to stir up the fat and the liquid.
+Using a ladle, remove the fat out of the pan, being very careful not to stir up the fat and the liquid.
 You will be able to tell that you are into the cooking liquid when you see the darker color liquid on the bottom of the pot.